What is eczema?

 Eczema is due to a hypersensitivity reaction (similar to an allergy) in the skin, which leads to long-term inflammation of the skin.
 Eczema is most common in infants.
 Many people outgrow it by early adulthood.
 The condition tends to run in families and people with eczema often have asthma or hay fever, too.
 There is often a family history of allergic conditions such as asthma, hay fever, or eczema.

-Ways we can help:
+Ways I can help:

 - Rebalance the client for any of the following: foods, probiotics, sweeteners, environmental sensitivities, candida, vitamins and minerals